 Danawares also produced a smaller series of clip on Muppet plush in 2012.
 Miss Piggy, Kermit and Gonzo are shown above.
 I haven't seen Animal or Fozzie for this smaller series, but I suspect they were included as well.

-Around 2010 and 2012 when Danawares was producing their various Muppets plush toys, they also produced this 3 in 1 Muppets puzzle.
+Around 2010 or 2012 when Danawares was producing their various Muppets plush toys, they also produced this 3 in 1 Muppets puzzle.
 It was packaged as three smaller sized boxed puzzles which can be combined to make one large puzzle.
 All three puzzles were shrink wrapped together in the same package with an additional printed page added on one side, as shown above.

 There are two very odd errors in the image of this puzzle.
 One is that Zoot was shown twice in the same picture, on the left he's wearing a black suit and on the right he's in his usual clothes.
 The second error is that Statler and Waldorf's booth is on the left rather than the right where it should be.
 I suspect these errors happened because the image seems to be made up of clip art from different source.
 The art for Statler and Waldorf is done in a different style than the main image.
 The Zoot shown on the right could easily be edited out without affecting the rest of the picture.